jupyter/nbdime/docs/source/vcs.rst

     [merge "jupyternotebook"]
     command = git-nbmergedriver merge %O %A %B %L %P

-- To associate the diff driver with a file type, add the following entry to the appropriate ``.gitattributes`` file::
+- To associate the merge driver with a file type, add the following entry to the appropriate ``.gitattributes`` file::

-    *.ipynb diff=jupyternotebook
+    *.ipynb merge=jupyternotebook

 Diff web tool